Typewriter: History

-By the mid-19th century, the increasing pace of business communication had created a need for mechanization of the writing process.
+By the mid-19th century, the increasing pace of business communication had created a need to mechanize the writing process.
 Stenographers and telegraphers could take down information at rates up to 130 words per minute, whereas a writer with a pen was limited to a maximum of 30 words per minute (the 1853 speed record).

 From 1829 to 1870, many printing or typing machines were patented by inventors in Europe and America, but none went into commercial production.